dansmyers/AI/4-Backprop/README.md

 ## XOR

-When you have the code working and training the AND function, modify to train the XOR function.
+When you have the code working and can successfully train a network for the AND function, modify it and create a second script to train the XOR function.